jimjibone/goopenzwave/README.md

 ## Examples/Tools

-This package comes with an example, `gominozw`, and a tool, `gozw`.
+This package comes with an example, `gominozw`, and a tool, `gozwd`.

 ### `gominozw`